wgxcodersdc/organization/learning-resources/front-end-hack-nights/first_timers_guide.md

 ```

-Now, the Gurus of programming have wisely adviced us to always be DRY - Do not Repeat Yourself.
+Now, the Gurus of programming have wisely adviced us to always be *DRY - Do not Repeat Yourself*.
 But we are repeating ourselves above!
-Both of our elements have the exact same font!
+Both of our elements have the exact same font.
 Now there are two ways to resolve this:

 * If the file is as simple as ours, with nothing else but just an `<h1>` and a `<p>` tag, we can apply the `font-family` to the `<body>` tag of the page, which will affect most elements within the `<body>` tag.
 This is called inheritance.